-AxoGen is subject to extensive regulation.
-Its products are subject to regulation by the FDA in the U.S., the Center for Medicare Services of the U.S. Department of Health and Human Services and other federal governmental agencies and, in some jurisdictions, by state and foreign governmental authorities.
-The FDA regulates the development, clinical testing, marketing, distribution, manufacturing, labeling, and promotion of biological products, such as that of AxoGen's Avance® Nerve Graft product.
-The FDA also regulates medical devices, such as the AxoGuard® products.
-The FDA requires the approval of a biological product, such as the Avance® Nerve Graft product, through a biological license application, or BLA, prior to marketing.
-Although the Avance® Nerve Graft product has not yet been approved by FDA through a BLA, FDA is permitting the product to be sold pursuant to a transition plan while AxoGen performs clinical testing and prepares a BLA submission for the Avance® Nerve Graft.
-See "Business - Government Regulations - U.S. Government Regulation Review."
-The FDA also regulates medical devices and requires that certain medical devices, such as the AxoGuard® products, be cleared through the 510(k) premarket notification process prior to marketing.
-The FDA's premarket review process for new and modified existing devices that precedes product marketing can be time consuming and expensive.
-Some of the future products and enhancements to such products that AxoGen expects to develop and market may require marketing clearance or approval from the FDA.
-There can be no assurance, however, that clearance or approval will be granted with respect to any of AxoGen's products or enhancements.
-In addition, there can be no assurance that including the Avance® Nerve Graft, or enhancements will not be subject to a lengthy and expensive approval process with the FDA.
+Our products are also subject to regulation by the FDA in the U.S. The FDA regulates the development, clinical testing, marketing, distribution, manufacturing, labeling, and promotion of biological products, such as that of AxoGen's Avance® Nerve Graft product.
+The FDA also regulates medical devices, for example the AxoGuard® products.
+The FDA requires the approval of a biological product, like the Avance® Nerve Graft product, through a biological license application, or BLA, prior to marketing.
+Although the Avance® Nerve Graft product has not yet been approved by FDA through a BLA, FDA is permitting the product to be distributed, subject to FDA enforcement discretion, provided that AxoGen: (1) transitions to compliance with section 501(a)(2)(B) of the